What are Reciprocal links?

 You must have understood what reciprocal links are just from the word reciprocal.
-Actually, this is a method that is used to exchange links with the webmasters of the websites.
-Doing this gives an opportunity to increase the ranking of Google searches and referral traffic.
-If you will search on Google and you will find that reciprocal links are not that good and are considered bad links.
+This is a method that is used to exchange links with the webmasters of the websites.
+Doing this allows for increasing the ranking of Google searches and referral traffic.
+If you search on Google you will find that reciprocal links are not that good and are considered bad links.
 Many webmasters are afraid to do reciprocal linking.

 Think of those webmasters who are exchanging the links of their own multiple websites and are ranking well on the Google SERPs, don’t Google Penalize them.
 I have also seen one of the Marketing kings named Neil Patel who is the owner of multiple sites.
 While reading his posts, I have seen him doing the link exchange between his sites named Quicksprout.com and Neilpatel.com, and some others.